Weight Loss Treatment in Ayurveda

-Ayurveda for Weight Loss
+Ayurvedic Treatment for Weight Loss

 In Ayurveda, obesity is treated not only for weight loss, but also in terms of adjusting metabolic processes by reducing ama and the excess fat to regulate the function of kapha without vitiating vata.
-Here are the common procedures used in ayurveda for treating obesity:
+Here are the common therapies used in ayurveda for treating obesity:

 Applying stimulating oils like Bhringaraj, Til Taila on the Shira (head) and pressing down on the scalp in gentle, circular motions remarkably soothes the mind.
 This, in turn, boosts blood circulation to the central nervous system.

 Basti is a treatment to support vata energy.
 An enema prepared with oil and fat, which are the sharp properties of vata, will help to reduce kapha, eliminate ama toxins and correct fat metabolism without vitiating vata.